Short Ribs are cooked low and slow in a rich sauce until meltingly tender, then tossed with caramelized mushrooms, sautéed asparagus, and pasta.

 - Fill a large saucepan about ⅔ full with water and add enough salt to make the water taste salty.
 Set the pan over high heat and bring the water to a boil.
-Add the pasta, letting it cook until al dente. (*See note below for how to cook fresh, homemade pasta.)
-Drain in a colander in the sink and set aside while you cook the vegetables.
+Add the pasta, letting it cook until al dente.
+Drain in a colander in the sink, rinse the noodles with cold water to stop them from cooking, and set aside while you cook the vegetables.

 - Bend the asparagus spears, allowing them to snap in half.
 Discard the base of the stalks (or save them in the freezer for Cream of Asparagus Soup.)
 Cut the asparagus tips into 1-inch pieces.

 - Heat ½ tablespoon of olive oil in a large skillet over high heat until shimmering.
 Add half the asparagus tips to the hot oil and sprinkle with a bit of salt and pepper.
 Sauté for 2-4 minutes, just until they start to blacken in a few places and are tender-crisp.
 Dump them out onto a plate, add another ½ tablespoon of olive oil to the pan and repeat with the remaining asparagus tips.

 - Turn the burner heat down to medium and add 1 tablespoon oil and 1 tablespoon butter to the skillet.
 Add half the sliced mushrooms and sprinkle with a bit of salt and pepper.
 Cook, stirring occasionally, until the mushrooms are a deep golden brown, bordering on crispy, about 10 minutes.
 Add the mushrooms to the plate with the asparagus, add another tablespoon of oil and butter to the pan and repeat with the remaining mushrooms.